 Erythrophobia Treatments

 Fortunately, there are many ways to treat the phobia of blushing.
 Therapy is a great way to address and cope with this phobia.
-To find a therapist who is a good fit, start by searching an online therapist directory and learn more about different therapeutic modalities.
+To find the right therapist who is a good fit, start by searching an online therapist directory and learn more about different therapeutic modalities.
 For some, medication may also be helpful.

 Cognitive Behavioral Therapy (CBT)